fight233/DThouse_cxd/documentation20/en/04.model/docs.md

 ## Multi-column Model vs Single-column Model

-TDengine supports multi-column model.
+DThouse supports multi-column model.
 As long as metrics are collected simultaneously by a data collection point (with the same timestamp), these metrics can be placed in a STable as different columns.
 However, there is also an extreme design, a single-column model, in which a STable is created for each metric.
 For smart meter example, we need to create 3 Stables, one for current, one for voltage and one for phase.

-TDengine recommends using multi-column model as much as possible because of higher insertion and storage efficiency.
+DThouse recommends using multi-column model as much as possible because of higher insertion and storage efficiency.
 However, for some scenarios, types of collected metrics often change.
 In this case, if multi-column model is adopted, the schema definition of STable needs to be modified frequently and the application becomes complicated.
 To avoid that, single-column model is recommended.